Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 The ST doesn't have plot points, but they can influence the story in a similar way by using the dice in their peril pool.

-#colbreak()
-=== Hitches
+=== Hitches & Botches
 When you roll 1 on a die, you can't count that die towards your total or use it for your effect die.

 A die that rolls a 1 is called a hitch.
-When you roll a hitch, the ST can grant you a plot point to add a die to their peril pool.
-The more hitches you roll, the larger the die.
+When you roll a hitch, the ST can decide grant you a #pp to add a die to their peril pool.
+The more hitches you roll, the larger the die added.
+You can't refuse the #pp offered.

-If every die in a pool hitches it's called a botch, and it means ST can use the hitches without paying you a plot point.
+If every die in a pool hitches it's called a botch, and it means ST can use all the hitches without paying you a plot point.

 When the ST rolls a hitch, it's called an opportunity.
 When the ST rolls an opportunity, you can spend a #pp to step up an existing asset or step down a complication.

+=== Heroic Success
+When you succeed on a roll, if your total beats the opposing roll by 5 or more, you've scored a heroic success.
+This means that you not only achieve what you set out to do, but surpass your own expectations in doing so.
+For every 5 by which you beat the opposing roll, your effect die steps up by one size.

-// #colbreak()
+#colbreak()
 === ST Plot Points
 When an ST activates a hitch, or when a PC gains a #pp from using _*Hinder*_ or a Limit, those plot points come from an infinite pile of plot points no one at the table needs to worry about monitoring or controlling.
 When players activate a ST opportunity, these #pp go back to that pile.

 However, when the ST wants to spend plot points to help a STC, they instead spend dice from their peril pool.

-#colbreak()
-=== Extra Effects
-When you want to achieve multiple outcomes from a single roll (including affecting more than one target), you can do so by spending plot points to keep extra effect dice beyond the first.

-For each #pp spent, you can choose one extra die from your roll to become an effect die.
-You can't choose hitches or dice that are already effect dice or part of your total.
-If you run out of dice to choose from, you can't keep more effect dice.

-Each effect die must do enact a different effect.
-For example if you are fighting a duo of Technocratic automata in an Umbral realm, you can use two effect dice to assign a #trait[Stepping Sideways] complication to each automaton, or to assign both #trait[Stepping Sideways] and a #trait[Short-circuiting] complication to the same automaton, but you can't use extra effect dice to assign #trait[Stepping Sideways] to the same automaton more than once with the same roll.

-Also, if you assign effect dice to multiple targets that each have their own dice to roll, each target gets their own opposition roll against you.
-Only those you beat take the effect.

-When you step up a #d12 effect die, you gain an extra #d6 effect die for that roll.

 #pagebreak()